RJamesJers/Image-Recognition-Classification/README.md

 - The Ideal PCA number of dimensions was 110

 ### Best Model
-- Linear Discriminant Analysis (LDA)
+- Linear Discriminant Analysis (LDA) with ~80% Accuracy